just-the-docs/just-the-docs/MIGRATION.md

 try removing it, or replace it by a fresh copy of the theme file.

 {: .warning }
-The following changes made in v0.4.0 *might* break or adversely affect your website!
+The following changes made in v0.4.0 *might* break or adversely affect your website when you next rebuild it, unless you have pinned it!

 ### favicons

 The file `_includes/favicon.html` is now ignored by the theme.
+If you're using it, your website's favicon is no longer displayed by browsers.

-To fix: move the content of `_includes/favicon.html` to `_includes/head_custom.html`.
+To fix: Move the content of `_includes/favicon.html` to `_includes/head_custom.html`.

 ### Custom callout colors

-The file `_sass/custom/custom.scss` is now imported _after_ the configuration of callouts.
+The file `_sass/custom/custom.scss` is now imported last: _after_ the configuration of callouts.
+If you've defined custom color variables for callouts in `_sass/custom/custom.scss` (and used them when configuring your callouts in `_config.yml`) you will not be able to rebuild your website.

-To fix: move custom color variables for callouts in `_sass/custom/custom.scss` to `_sass/custom/variables.scss`.
+To fix: Move custom color variables for callouts in `_sass/custom/custom.scss` to `_sass/custom/variables.scss`.

 ### Pages and collections

-Links to ordinary pages now appear in the navigation also on sites that use collections.
+Links to ordinary pages now appear in the navigation on sites that use collections.
+You might want the navigation of your site to consist entirely of collections.

-To fix: add front matter `nav_exclude: true` to pages that are not to be shown in the navigation.
+To fix: Add the front matter `nav_exclude: true` to pages that the navigation should not display.

 ### Relative URLs

 All generated URLs are now relative.
+This is a bug fix, and unlikely to break any site.

 Relative links to pages within a website support deployment to different servers.

 ### Navigation order

-The order in which pages are listed in the navigation panel has been simplified.
+The order in which the navigation panel lists pages has been simplified.
-All pages with `nav_order` values now come before all pages that are ordered by `title`, with number-ordered pages preceding those string-ordered pages ordered by the same variable.
+All pages with `nav_order` values now come before all pages that are ordered by `title`.

-If your website has a group of *sibling* pages where some siblings have `nav_order` string values and others are ordered by numerical `title` values, you can obtain the previous order by adding `nav_order` values to the latter pages.
+If your website has a group of *sibling* pages where some siblings have `nav_order` string values, and others are ordered by numerical `title` values, the former now come before the latter.

+To fix: Add numerical `nav_order` values to the pages with numerical `title` values.

 ## DEPRECATIONS

 {: .warning }
 The following features are deprecated, and to be removed in a future release.

-### Jekyll v3
+### Jekyll 3

-You can still use Jekyll 3 (v3.8.5 or later) to build websites using v0.4.0 of the theme.
+You can still use Jekyll 3 (3.8.5 or later) to build websites using v0.4.0 of the theme.
-However, some future release of the theme will use Jekyll 4 features;
+However, future releases of the theme may require the use of Jekyll 4.
-to take advantage of that release, you will need to stop using Jekyll 3 for Just the Docs websites.

-You can already use Jekyll 4 to build your website locally.
+You can already use Jekyll 4 to build your website *locally*.
-The only difference that you should notice is that the build is much quicker.
-The appearance of your website shouldn't change,
+It should look exactly the same as when built with Jekyll 3.[^Jekyll4]

+[^Jekyll4]:
+    Jekyll 4 depends on more recent versions of other gems than Jekyll 3, and the differences between those versions may affect the files of your built site.

-To use Jekyll 4 when building your website on GitHub Pages, you need to run GitHub Actions.
+To use Jekyll 4 when building your website *on GitHub Pages*, you need to run GitHub Actions.
 The simplest way of setting that up in a new repo is to create the repo using the Just the Docs template.
 To start running Jekyll 4 to build an existing repo on GitHub Pages, you can create a new repo with the template, then copy its `.github/workflows` directory,